|Connect with Patrick:|

 As the youngest of nine children raised in an Irish-Catholic family from the southside, being shy wasn't in the cards.
 To top that, I had more than 50 cousins and all of whom were older than me, too.
 Seizing the moment was an art-form I practiced from the moment I entered this world.

-We are a family who has called Chicago home for 4 generations.
+We are a family who has called Chicago home for four generations.
 My grandparents came here from Ireland and like so many others, they found work and a lot of people in similar circumstances.

 My grandfather on my mother's side actually helped build the empire state building before heading west and settling in Chicago.